 Mitigation strategies include pricing actions, material supply tracking tools, refinement of escalation processes to communicate supply shortages, and direct engagement with key suppliers to meet customer demand.
 Where we cannot procure key components or raw materials, we redesigned existing products or developed new products to satisfy current and changing demand where feasible.
 Redesigned products, or the development of new products, undergo product quality controls and engineering qualification prior to releasing to our customers.
 Further, our relationships with primary and secondary suppliers allow us to reliably source key components and raw materials.
 We believe these mitigation strategies enable us to reduce supply risk, accelerate new product innovation, and expand our penetration in the markets we serve.
-Additionally, due to the strenuous quality controls and product quality or reliability.
+Additionally, due to the strenuous quality controls and product qualification we perform on new or redesigned products, we do not expect these mitigation strategies to impact product quality or reliability.